abhithakkar1998/llm-learning-journey/README.md

 - Implemented a **mini semantic search demo**: retrieved the most similar sentence to a query.
 - Learned when to use cosine similarity, clustering, and dimensionality reduction in real-world tasks.

+## Day 4: Building a Simple Semantic Search System
+- Built a **semantic search engine** using Wikipedia topics on AI/ML/Data Science.
+- Converted each topic's summary into **sentence embeddings** using a Transformer model.
+- Implemented a **search function** to retrieve most relevant topics based on cosine similarity.
+- Added **visualization** (bar chart) to interpret results.
+- Created a **minimal Gradio UI** for interactive semantic search.

 ---

 ## 🔧 Tech Stack